PathakAnkit11/Python-Web-Scraper/README.md

 ## Features

-- Login to LinkedIn using provided credentials
+- Login to LinkedIn using the provided credentials
 - Navigate LinkedIn profiles and search results
 - Extract data such as names, job titles, and companies
 - Save extracted data in CSV or JSON format